-The Cheerleading Coach From That Splits Video Was Fired From Another School For The Same Thing
+Coach Who Oversaw Teen Cheerleaders Being Forced Into Splits Is Fired

 Kirsten and two other mothers of East High cheerleaders told BuzzFeed News they made repeated written and verbal complaints about Coach Williams to the school's athletics director and principal both before and after the splits footage was filmed.

-Mom Jenney Rockland told BuzzFeed News she observed Williams try to correct one girl's "bad attitude" by having her stand in a circle and ask her teammates to say things about her they didn't like.
+Mom Jenney Rockman told BuzzFeed News she observed Williams try to correct one girl's "bad attitude" by having her stand in a circle and ask her teammates to say things about her they didn't like.

 Parents said they believe school officials responded slowly to their concerns due to summer vacation, and said officials were keen to let Williams, who was new as a coach, find his footing.